dairycultist/CompiledLang/README.md

 The following are meta statements, which inform your server on how it should run.
 For tidiness, these should be placed at the very top of your file.

 ```
-hostname "127.0.0.1";
+hostname "localhost";
 port 3000;
 auto_serve_files false;
 ```

 - `hostname` is the IP of your server.
 This defaults to `localhost` if unspecified.
 - `port` is the port of your server.
-This defaults to `443` (the standard for HTTPS) if unspecified.
+This defaults to `3000` if unspecified.
-- If `auto_serve_files` is true, any requests for files will respond with the file instead of passing onto an `onrequest` function.
-If false, file requests are treated as endpoints that must be manually processed by the programmer. `auto_serve_files` defaults to true if unspecified.
+- If `auto_serve_files` is `true`, any GET or HEAD requests for files will respond with the file instead of passing onto an `onrequest` function.
+If `false`, file requests are treated as endpoints that must be manually processed by the programmer. `auto_serve_files` defaults to `true` if unspecified.

 ## On Request functions